Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

-We introduce a new technical condition---\emph{faithfulness}---under which all price counterfactuals are identified by the candidate demand functions that survive this test.
-Specifically, we show that, under faithfulness, any surviving $\check{\sigma}^{-1}(\cdot)$ equals the true $\sigma^{-1}(\cdot)$ up to some unknown transformation, which is inconsequential for price counterfactuals.
-Naturally, this argument does not fully identify the demand function, as we cannot learn counterfactuals that change the endogenous characteristics.
-But for identifying price counterfactuals, we show the other characteristics need not be exogenous and that conventional characteristic-based instruments may be unnecessary.\footnote{As we discuss below, allowing characteristics to be endogenous further relaxes the index restriction in the main text of \cite{berryhaile} by allowing $\delta$ to be an arbitrary function of $X$ and $\xi$. }
+We introduce a new technical condition---\emph{faithfulness}---under which all price counterfactuals are identified by candidate inverse demand functions that survive this recentered instrument test.
+Under faithfulness, any surviving $\check{\sigma}^{-1}(\cdot)$ equals an invertible transformation of the true $\sigma^{-1}(\cdot)$.
+The transformation is unknown, making demand not fully identified; we cannot, for example, learn counterfactuals that change the endogenous characteristics.
+But this is not a problem for price counterfactuals, as the unknown transformation is normalized away in those calculations.